Grool! Vote for Lindsay Lohan's Best Role Before Watching Her Beach Club Debut on People's Choice Awards

 All you have to do is scroll through our gallery of the most iconic Lohan roles below and then vote for the one that you can't help but watch whenever possible.

-We're not going to try and keep making fetch happen, but it would be pretty grool if you did cast your vote before Lohan's big reality TV premiere tonight.
+We're not going to try and keep making fetch happen, but it would be pretty grool if you did cast your vote before Lohan's Beach Club premiere tonight.
 You know you want to!

 Walt Disney Pictures